NOPping/gstack/README.md

 ## Implementation

 The GCE APIs for Cloudstack will be supplied as a layer over the current Cloudstack API.
 The given application will take in a GCE based API request, pass it over to the Cloudstack API, get the required data and return it in a suitable format.

+##Installation

+    python ./setup.py install

+This will install a `gcecloudstack` binary in your path.
+Start it and it will run the app